szobov/szobov.github.io/_drafts/robotics-and-UAV-projects-in-cold-winter.md

 ## Background

-As I've mentioned in previous [article]({% post_url 2018-12-24-try-to-avoid-using-usb3.0-and-2.4hz-radio-like-gps %}), my team works on UAV project, also from time to time we do a trials on a wild nature.
+As I've mentioned in previous [article]({% post_url 2018-12-24-try-to-avoid-using-usb3.0-and-2.4hz-radio-like-gps %}), my team works on UAV project.
+Also from time to time we do the trials on a wild nature.
-Because of our company located on a north, in a quite cold climatic zone, we often have a different problems, related to extreme weather condition.
+Because of our company located on a north of Russia, in a quite cold climatic zone, we often have a different problems, related to extreme weather condition.

 I've decided to mention here a list of this problems and advice how to avoid or mitigate it.
 May be I'll update this article it there are will be more.
 I understand that it's maybe obvious, but you'll work in the similar conditions it might help.